-Potato fry recipe or aloo fry recipe with a quick video and step by step photos.
-Learn how to make easy potato fry just in 25 minutes .
+Potato fry recipe with a quick video and step by step photos.
+Learn how to make easy aloo fry just under 25 minutes.
 Potato is a versatile vegetable and can be used to prepare many dishes like curries, pulao, snacks & even stir fry.
 These spicy stir fried potatoes will be a great addition to your meal.
-Just serve them as a side & they go so well with rice or roti.
+Serve them as a side in any meal.
+They go so well with rice or roti.

 1. Wash potatoes well.
 Peel them and cube to bite sizes or about half inch cubes.

 2. Immerse them in a bowl of water until used further.

 3. Crush or chop garlic and rinse the curry leaves.

 How to make potato fry